onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 The temple mount is your mind - mounted on your body!
 That’s where the holy war has always been fought - in the minds of people

+the temple is the story that could house all people

 The Third Temple IS our third story - a universal one that houses all of humanity
     third time's a charm!
     the first temple of god was for the few chosen ones